· Last updated 2 June 2026

 Access to GHA services is linked to your registered status in Gibraltar, not your nationality.

 If you are taking up employment in Gibraltar, your employer will normally handle the registration process as part of onboarding.
-If you are moving as a self-employed person or Category 2 resident, you will need to register directly with the relevant Gibraltar authority.
+If you are moving as a self-employed person or Category 2 resident, you will need to register directly with the GHA and the relevant Gibraltar authority.

 What Does GHA Cover?